poseidon-framework/poseidon-framework.github.io/trident.md

                            all individuals in the packages found in the baseDirs (except the ones explicitly excluded) before the exclude entities are applied.
-An empty forgeString will therefore merge all available individuals.
+An empty forgeString (and no --forgeFile) will therefore merge all available individuals.
   --selectSnps ARG         To extract specific SNPs during this forge operation,
                            provide a Snp file.
 Can be either Eigenstrat (file ending must be '.snp') or Plink (file ending must be